kyma-project/community/concepts/eventing/backend-crd.md

 Each backend instance is defined with its own `spec`.
 The `spec` contains the objects `type` and `config`.
 While `type` accepts the string of the backend name (`"nats"`, `"beb"`), the `config` accepts the key-value pairs of the actual configuration for the specified backend.

-Example how to configure `BEB` as the Eventing backend:
+You can find instructions how to configure `BEB` as the Eventing backend in the following example:

 ```yaml
 spec: